MHTMA Constitution as amended 21 October 2021

 The EXEC shall report on the affairs of the Association during the previous year.

-An EGM can be called by no fewer than 15% of the fully paid up members in writing, notification to be received by the secretary, giving full details of any motions to be considered at the EGM.
+An Extraordinary General Meeting (EGM) can be called by no fewer than 15% of the fully paid up members in writing, notification to be received by the secretary, giving full details of any motions to be considered at the EGM.
 The date, venue and details of the business of the meeting will be communicated directly to members giving not less than four weeks notice.
-An EGM called in this way will be held within 6 weeks of receipt of the written request.
+An EGM called in this way will be held within six weeks of receipt of the written request.

 A quorum at an AGM/EGM shall be no fewer than 10% of full members.